 RNase H2–dependent PCR

-rhPCR application: Detecting differential amplification of alternatively spliced latrophilin transcripts
+Application of RNase H–dependent PCR: Detecting alternatively spliced latrophilin transcripts

-Boucard et al. designed blocked, cleavable forward primers such that the sequences at their 3′ ends were positioned:
+Boucard et al. designed blocked, cleavable forward primers with the sequences at their 3′ ends positioned:

 - just within the start of the full-sized mini exon